thiagofernandes101/Courses-Kubernetes-Annotations/Kubernets.md

 - Kubernetes uses the <ins>spec.template.spec.containers.name</ins> entry as a prefix for the names of the pods it creates.

 # Labels:
 Labels are key-value pairs assigned in resource manifests.
-Both developers and Kubernetes use labels to identify sets of groupes resources, such as resources belonging to the same application or environment.
+Both developers and Kubernetes use labels to identify sets of grouped resources, such as resources belonging to the same application or environment.
 Depending on the position inside the Deployment, labels have a different meaning:

 - **metada.labels:**  Labels applied directly to the manifest, in this case the Deployment resource.
 Objects matching these labels with the <ins>kubectl get king --selector="key=value"</ins> For example, <ins>kubectl get deployment --selector="app=myapp"</ins> returns all deployments with a label app=myapp in the <ins>metadata.labels</ins> section.

 - **spec.selector.matchLabels.selector:** Determine what pods are under the control of the Deployment resource.
-Even if some pods in the cluster are not deployed via this Deployment, if they match the labels in this section then they will count as replicas and follow the rules defined in this Deployment manifest.
+Even if some pods in the cluster are not deployed via this Deployment, if they match the labels in this section, then they will count as replicas and follow the rules defined in this Deployment manifest.

-- **spec.template.metadata.labels:** Like the rest of the template, it defines how Jubernetes creates new pods using this Deployment.
+- **spec.template.metadata.labels:** Like the rest of the template, it defines how Kubernetes creates new pods using this Deployment.
 Kubernetes will label all the pods created by this Deployment resource with these values.

 # Example deploying managed applications